CodeYourFuture/CYF-Workshops/terminal-skills/README.md

 ### Consider an example (2 minutes)

-One reason developers use a terminal is to find out information without needing to write a more complicated program themselves.
+One reason developers use a terminal is to query files, or find out information.
+There are lots of built in tools that search, sort and change data.

 Developers often write tools knowing that people may want to use them in scripts or pipelines.